nexus-rpc/sdk-go/README.md

 #### Get Operation Result

-The `GetResult` method is used to deliver an operation's result inline.
+The `Result` method is used to deliver an operation's result inline.
 If this method does not return an error, the operation is considered as successfully completed.
 Return an `OperationError` to indicate completion or an `ErrOperationStillRunning` error to indicate that the operation is still running.